-→ Network After Applying Influencer Criteria
+Network After Applying Influencer Criteria

-By strategically setting criteria the LexisNexis Media Intelligence Research & Analytics team filters the pool of influencers by their relevance, credibility, consistency, networks, and engagement.
+By strategically setting criteria across the 5 core parameters, the LexisNexis Media Intelligence Research & Analytics team filters the pool of influencers by their relevance, credibility, consistency, networks, and engagement.
 (For example, accounts with >5 tweets per month about sustainable tourism, accounts with 5,000+ followers, accounts with a minimum average of retweets, etc.)

-→ Influencer's Network Visualization
+Influencer's Network Visualization

 By delving deeper into the pool of remaining influencers, it's easier to make a selective suggestion of best potential fit according to the five influencer criteria and your business objectives.
 Human assessment is important to identify which of the best-fit influencers will work for your brand.
-The combination of automated strong match across metrics and personality.
+The combination of automated and human analysis ensures a strong match across metrics and personality.